TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 ### Available & Selected Overlays

-In the section labeled `Available`, kindly select the desired Overlays to by clicking on them to designate them as `Selected`.
+In the section labeled `Available Overlays`, select the desired Overlays by clicking on them to designate them as `Selected Overlays`.
 The sequence in which the Overlays are chosen dictates the order in which they will be employed for burn-in purposes.
-To reset the `Selected` section, click the `Trash` icon.
+To reset the `Selected Overlays` section, click the `Trash` icon.

 ![](/assets/md-label-overlays-settings-search-selected.gif)